espruino/EspruinoBoard/Pico/Adaptors/README.md

 Here we have a selection of adaptor 'shims' to connect the Espruino Pico to various other devices.
+Unless marked they are currently untested.

 There's [a forum thread](http://forum.espruino.com/conversations/259519/) on potential adaptors.
 So far we have: